 This course is designed to help the individuals who are planning to shift their career into teaching and the aspiring teachers who would like to venture into the world of teaching and education.
 In this course, you will be learning the four different types of lesson plans and how to write it.
 You will also learn how to write the four types of lesson plans that you can use to deliver a personalized lesson to your students.
 Each lesson plan format is different and is applicable to different levels of learners.

 As a professional teacher with more than a decade of teaching, I am very passionate to help you get started in your teaching career as a classroom teacher or maybe an online ESL teacher.
 This course will not only open the gates of knowledge for you but will also guide you through the process of writing the different parts of the lesson plan from the objectives, procedures up to the homework.
 If you have never written a lesson plan before, this is perfect for you to get started and even if you have written before, you can still learn from it.

-If in the process of learning, you find it is not for you or not useful in your career, you can always ask for a refund.
-You have a 100 percent refund, no questions asked.
 Nothing to lose and everything to gain.
 Give it a try, enroll now and see it for yourself how it can open different windows of opportunities with this course.

 How would you like to write your own lesson plan and tweak it anytime to fit the needs of your students?
 How would you like to be independent on the books and readily available lesson plans that are not suited to your students need?

 So dive in, enroll now and allow me to help you boost your teaching career and lesson planning skills for your new world of teaching and educating students towards a bright future!

 This course is designed to help the aspiring teachers and those who want to learn how to write a lesson plan for their lessons.
 All you need to do is:

 - Be patient and willing to follow instruction

 - Be able to write a simple sentence structure